Florida LLCs, Corporations, Partnerships, and Nonprofits

-He also has written seven volumes of legal forms on Florida business entities and nonprofit organizations, including these free ebooks:
+Jim Martin has written seven volumes of legal forms on Florida business entities and nonprofit organizations, including these books available on Amazon, Barnes and Noble, Apple, and Google:

 - How To Form a Florida LLC or Limited Liability Company: A Guide for Lawyers